Traveling can be an exciting and fun experience, but it’s also very easy to fall out of your healthy habits.

 If you’ve ever been on a long-haul flight, you’ll know how tired, headachey, and parched it can make you feel.
 The reason?
 The relative humidity inside an airplane cabin is kept at between 10-15%.
 Given that the Sahara desert has a relative humidity of 25%, being stuck in an airplane cabin is basically a recipe for dehydration.

 Airplanes, airports and public restrooms are a breeding-ground for germs.
 To help avoid getting sick, take a small bottle of Thieves with you while traveling.
-If you’re not convinced of the germ-killing ability of Thieves, this article is incredibly in-depth and amazing.

 5. Get enough sleep